DN-debug/peux-os-sitebuild/src/pages/index.md

-      This is not a necessity at all, but if you want to help through donations, then click on any of the below buttons:
+      This is not a necessity at all, but if you want to help through donations, then click on any of the buttons below:
     actions:
       - label: Patreon - Monthly Membership
         url: 'https://www.patreon.com/peuxos'